 During 1959 CAMS decided that the Port Wakefield circuit would be unsuitable for the scheduled 1961 Australian Grand Prix.
 With new high standard motor racing circuits being built interstate it was decided to start with a new site closer to Adelaide.
 The RAAF's 24 Squadron operational air base at Mallala was coming up for sale during 1962.

 After much persuading the sale was brought forward to April 1961.
 It was bought as an entirety, and then sub-divided into a 200-acre airfield, the rest of the farming property was sold off.
 With the AGP planned for the October long weekend work commenced quickly.

 A Premier Race meeting to try the circuit and facilities out was enjoyed by 15,000 people and due to a packed program the last race was started at 6.15pm!!
 The 1961 Australian Grand prix was the first to have sponsorship by WD & HO Wills (Craven A cigarettes) to the value of 1000 pounds.
 Sixteen cars faced the starter for the 32-lap race.
-It was won by Lex Davidson.
+It was won by Lex Davison.